mhdzidannn/Car-Expert/README.md

 ```

-# App Description
+# Project Description

-•	It's like [carlist.my](https://www.carlist.my/) but the mobile app version
+->	It's like [carlist.my](https://www.carlist.my/) but the mobile app version

-•	We did this app as a freelancing work during the quarantine, as well as a stepping stone for me to learn Flutter
+->	We did this app as a freelancing work during the quarantine, as well as a stepping stone for me to learn Flutter

-•	Took the two of us from April 2020 until August 2020 to finish the project
+-	Took the two of us from March 2020 until August 2020 to finish the project

+# App Overview

+-> This

 # Explanation of Assigned Task